"Magic must defeat magic!"

-- Similar to Pokemon the Dragon element in the Monster Hunter is the best ones against Wyverns.
+- Similar to Pokémon, the Dragon element in the Monster Hunter games is the best one against Wyverns.

 - In Homestuck, it's believed that one way to kill a nigh-invulnerable First Guardian (or a creature possessing its powers) is to send another to fight it.